ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

        |--855.json
 ```

-Then the libgen command can be used to generate a Ballerina package as shown below:
+Then, the `libgen` command can be used to generate a Ballerina package as shown below:

 ```
 $ bal edi libgen -p citymart/porder -i CityMart/schemas -o CityMart/lib